"""Utility functions for site analysis.

 n_coord: Number(s) of coordinating atoms required for

 each environment.
-If an int is provided, the same number is used for all
+If an int is provided, the same number is used

-the number of centre atoms found.
+same length as the number of centre atoms found.

 Returns:

-complete coordination environment.
-Only includes environments with
+indices.
+Only includes environments with exactly n_coord coordinating

-exactly n_coord coordinating atoms within cutoff.
+atoms within cutoff.

 Raises: